-But there is something about a river cruise, about floating lazily on an ancient body of water while witnessing life unfold along its banks, that is intimate and immersive.
-We had experienced the magic on the Nile, and the Irrawaddy, with its pagoda studded banks, was possibly even more enchanting.
+But there is something about a river cruise, about being adrift on an ancient body of water while witnessing life unfold along its banks that is immersive.
+We had experienced the magic on the Nile and the Irrawaddy, with its pagoda studded banks, was even more enchanting.

-The 52 people on board the Irrawaddy Explorer, were divided into three small groups and the order of visits staggered so cruise mates didn’t bump into each other at every stop.
+The 52 people on board the Irrawaddy Explorer were divided into three manageable groups and the order of visits staggered so cruise mates didn’t bump into each other at every stop.
 The group excursions took some getting used to, after so many years of independent travel.
 But I soon became adept at avoiding inadvertent photo bombers and finding my own space during each visit.

-That internet was practically non existent was actually a plus.
+That internet was practically non existent was actually a positive.
 We resolved to try to stick to the ‘early to bed, early to rise’ schedule when we returned, but that went out of the window as soon as we fully reconnected with the World Wide Web.

-Our (cruise) itinerary traced the evolution of Burmese history – and their royals’ penchant for building and abandoning capital cities in reverse*.
+Our (cruise) itinerary traced the evolution of Burmese history – and their royals’ penchant for building and abandoning capital cities – in reverse*.
 From Mandalay, the last capital where the monarchy met its ignominious end, all the way to the ancient Pyu city state of Sri Ksetra: the birthplace of the Tibeto Burman race, as well as the Bagan (Pagan) kingdom.

-The only major original structure from the complex to have survived Allied bombing during World War II, is the ornately carved Shwenandaw pagoda, itself dismantled from Thibaw’s father’s palace in Amarapura and re-erected here for use as a monastery.
+The only major original structure from the complex to have survived Allied bombing during World War II, is the ornately carved Shwenandaw Pagoda, itself dismantled from Thibaw’s father’s palace in Amarapura and re-erected here for use as a monastery.

 Our rather packed first day ended spectacularly on a sampan in Amarapura, just in time to watch the sun slip behind Ubein bridge: the longest teak wood foot bridge in the world.
 I would have loved to have had the opportunity to walk across it at dawn.

 I was half hoping to spot playful young novice monks cavorting over the wavy white terraces of the latter like I had seen in glossy photo spreads online.
 I discovered much later that those ‘professional’ galleries routinely use paid models!

-Mingun’s claim to fame is the enormous 18th century unfinished stupa – the Mingun Paya – that was meant to rival the pyramids of Giza as the largest structure on the planet.
+Mingun’s claim to fame is the enormous 18th century unfinished stupa – the Mingun Paya – that was meant to rival the Pyramids of Giza as the largest structure on the planet.
 It was abandoned when only one third complete, based on a prophesy – possibly concocted by ministers appalled at the extravagance – that its completion would lead to king Bodhawpaya’s demise.Then there is the Mingun bell.
-Also gigantic.And the remnants of what were once the formidable guardian dragon/lions (Chinte) of the mega Paya.
+Also gigantic.And the remnants of what were once the formidable guardian dragon/lions (Chinte) of the gigantic Paya.

 Over the ensuing week, we explored the Hpowindaung caves near Monywa with innumerable Buddhas in varying sizes and postures; the rather garish and Disneyfied (in 1939) but ever so popular 13CE Thanboddhay Pagoda with Buddhas in the thousands; the amazing stupa fields of Bagan (over two days) including a drive to Tan Kyi for panoramic views over the Bagan plains; colonial buildings and the intricately carved wooden Youqson Kyaung Taw Gyi (a replica of the Crown Prince house in Mandalay) in Salay; the Mya Tha Lun pagoda in Magwe; the 5CE walls and gates of the UNESCO listed Pyu capital of Sri Ksetra, the ancient and unadorned Phayagyi: one of three earliest surviving stupas in the country, and in nearby Pyay the glittering Shwesandaw pagoda nearly as grand as the Shwedagon in Yangon.

-Yes, a bit of a pagoda overload!
-Perhaps more than a bit:) But there were delightful village walks, visits to markets and schools, topical lectures and cookery demonstrations (I won myself a beautiful Longyi for my skill in tossing tea leaf salad!) in between, to ward off pagoda fatigue.
+Yes, a bit of a temple overload!
+Perhaps more than a bit.
+But there were delightful village walks, visits to markets and schools, topical lectures and cookery demonstrations (I won myself a beautiful Longyi for my skill in tossing tea leaf salad!) in between, to ward off pagoda fatigue.

 The boat itself was lovely.
 The cabins surprisingly spacious and well appointed and with ample seating and enough power sockets to charge all our electronics and cameras at one go.
 The floor length and wall to wall glass windows through which we witnessed some brilliant sunrises right from our bed, was my favourite feature.
 As well as the comfortable sun deck, to which we decamped at every opportunity and from where we had our ringside view to the goings on around the river.